brodsa/loopitoy/README.md

 # loopitoy

 loopitoy is an Austrian eCommerce platform to buy second-hand toys.
-The platform aims at supporting a circle economy for toys as it offers to buy and sell toys that are not used anymore.
+The platform aims at supporting a circle economy for toys as it also offers to sell toys that are not used anymore.
 This website is the final project at Code Institute.
-The website is built mainly in Python, using Django framework.
+The website is built mainly in Python, using the Django framework.

 The deployed website can be viewed [here](https://loopitoy-2943fdc3b2bc.herokuapp.com/).